GrimmReaper1O1/questionnaire_comercial/README.md

 Hint
 A semi-colun is used after a complete sentence with a conjunctive adverb.

-There are administrative functions and a library, which if within a class will limit the shown books to the class.
-You can alter or fill out the questionnaire in the administrative functions, but a subject must be taken down.
-There is also a way to quickly learn multiplication or at least utilize the times tables for cementation.
-There are three levels of administrative users to primarily protect students confidential information.
-One is like the administrative assistant who can fill out quesitonnaires only.
-Another can view the recorded test results and search for students given they know their email or name.
-The last is all access.
-There is also an area where books can be uploaded and a style system to update the style of the page.

-The introduction to subjects page is configured for video, audio, and image or qpendix entries via the use of the administrative pages.

-Please be aware the php interperater will need the php.ini file altered to accomodate for video files of your choice of size.
-I'm sticking to the size of 250 megabytes.

 I hope this contribution makes an impact to the disadvantaged via helping in thier education as the license agreement stipulates any not for profit or public school, or public tertary education system may utilize this website for free, or at least at the cost of the software required as well as the computers to run it.